michaeljoseph04/blog/_posts/2019-04-05-House-prices.markdown

   ```
   [1] 0.7720008
   ```
-Further refinements to the model may effectively make our r-squared value closer to 1, which is what we would want most.
+Further refinements to the model may effectively make our R-squared value closer to 1, which is what we would want most.
 A quick plot of the prediction and the test against each other shows how far the two differ:

 ![test1](https://raw.githubusercontent.com/michaeljoseph04/blog/gh-pages/images/test1.jpeg)